This condition narrows the amount of space within the spine. This can squeeze the nerves that travel through the spine. Surgery is sometimes needed.

-Spinal stenosis is a narrowing of the spaces within your spine, which can put pressure on the nerves that travel through the spine.
+Spinal stenosis happens when the space inside the backbone is too small.
+This can put pressure on the spinal cord and nerves that travel through the spine.
 Spinal stenosis occurs most often in the lower back and the neck.

-Some people with spinal stenosis may not have symptoms.
+Some people with spinal stenosis have no symptoms.
 Others may experience pain, tingling, numbness and muscle weakness.
-Symptoms can worsen over time.
+Symptoms can get worse over time.

 Some people are born with a small spinal canal.
-But most spinal stenosis occurs when something happens to narrow the open space within the spine.
-Causes of spinal stenosis may include:
+But most spinal stenosis occurs when something happens to reduce the amount of open space within the spine.
+Causes of spinal stenosis include:

-As your spine ages, it's more likely to experience bone spurs or herniated disks.
-These problems can reduce the amount of space available for your spinal cord and the nerves that branch off it.
+As your spine ages, you're more likely to have bone spurs or herniated disks.
+These problems can shrink the amount of space available for your spinal cord and the nerves that branch off it.

 These tests may include:

 Your nerve roots may become irritated and swollen at the spots where they are being pinched.
-While injecting a steroid medication (corticosteroid) into the space around impingement won't fix the stenosis, it can help reduce the inflammation and relieve some of the pain.
+Injecting a steroid medication into the space around the pinched nerve may help reduce the inflammation and relieve some of the pain.

-In most cases, these space-creating operations help reduce spinal stenosis symptoms.
+In most cases, these operations help reduce spinal stenosis symptoms.
 But some people's symptoms stay the same or get worse after surgery.
-Other surgical risks include infection, a tear in the membrane that covers the spinal cord, a blood clot in a leg vein and neurological deterioration.
+Surgical risks include:

 Integrative medicine and alternative therapies may be used with conventional treatments to help you cope with spinal stenosis pain.
 Examples include:

-If your primary care doctor thinks you have spinal stenosis, he or she may refer you to a doctor who specializes in disorders of the nervous system (neurologist).
-Depending on the severity of your symptoms, you may also need to see a spinal surgeon (neurosurgeon, orthopedic surgeon).
+You might be referred to a doctor who specializes in disorders of the nervous system (neurologist).
+Depending on how severe your symptoms are, you may also need to see a spinal surgeon (neurosurgeon or orthopedic surgeon).

 Before the appointment, you might want to prepare a list of answers to the following questions: